Punisher 2099: Fictional character biography

+Gallows becomes the premiere law enforcer under Doom's presidential administration as head of the Ministry of Punishment.
+He creates a new police force with wide-ranging powers, enforcing curfews.
+Matt Axel joins up with the Punisher again, working out of his mobile base.
+Axel later quits on the spot after believing Gallows has gone too far in employing thought-crime devices.

-During this time, he confronts an alternate reality version of himself that is much more brutal.
-Jake Gallows is killed by the Wave Spiders of Herod, after Herod gives an order to kill superheroes as part of his overthrowing of Doom's presidency.
+Gallows later confronts an alternate reality version of himself who is much more brutal.
+Gallows is killed by the Wave Spiders of Herod after Herod gives an order to kill superheroes as part of his overthrowing of Doom's presidency.

-During the "Spider-Verse" storyline, Jake is in fact alive, after he was contacted by Spider-Man when he and Lady Spider traveled back to 2099 A.D. in order to dissect the clone body of the Inheritor Daemos for clues on how to defeat his brethren.
-At the same time, they had captured the new Daemos and locked him up in a stasis.
-But this wasn't able to hold him like Miguel originally thought, Daemos used the field to his advantage, he killed himself so another clone could be transported back there with his essence uploaded into it to finish off the two spiders.
-But as Daemos made his way to Alchemax, he was blasted off the flying vehicle by the Punisher.
-Jake confronted Daemos with his advanced weapons dealing a good amount of damage to the Inheritor, going as far as beating him repeatedly in the face with a titanium baseball bat and using a plasma gas cannon to burn the ground causing Daemos to fall through.
-Jake's distraction gave Spider-Man and Lady Spider ample time to transport back to the spider safe zone.
+During the "Spider-Verse" storyline, Gallows is revealed to have survived.
+Spider-Man 2099 contacts Gallows when he and Lady Spider travel to 2099 A.D. in order to dissect the clone body of the Inheritor Daemos.

-During the third Contest of Champions, Jake is revealed to be the mysterious summoner for the Grandmaster's team.
-During the final battle, Gallows is killed by an alternate reality version of the original Punisher who states that he never authorized Gallows to wear his symbol.
+During the third Contest of Champions, Gallows is revealed to be the mysterious summoner for the Grandmaster's team.
+During the final battle, Gallows is killed by an alternate reality version of the original Punisher, who states that he never authorized Gallows to wear his symbol.

 Skills and abilities

-The Punisher 2099 is an athletic man with no superpowers.
-As a Public Eye Officer, Jake Gallows had received police training in all forms of combat, as well as proficiency in marksmanship and driving.
+Jake Gallows is an athletic man with no superpowers.
+As a Public Eye Officer, Gallows received police training in all forms of combat, as well as proficiency in marksmanship and driving.